 If your gluteus medius is the cause of your lower back pain (or the reverse) then both issues need treating.
 Massaging just your lower back will provide only temporary relief at best.
 But massaging both areas is much more likely to cause lasting benefit which can be enhanced with regular stretching.
 If originally caused by poor posture or prolonged sitting this should also be dealt with, along with strengthening the muscles.

 Have you had lower back massages in the past that provided only temporary relief, or none at all?
 Then your gluteus medius could be responsible and need treating by a qualified massage therapist.
+Book a treatment at home today!

 Book A Mobile Massage